Table of Contents

 The hamburger menu is a great choice in this type of theme as it hides all possible distractions.

 The Nifty Fifty theme uses a “srcset” attribute, it defines the best device-pixel ratio making the theme 100% responsive and delivering an awesome user experience to the owners of all devices.
 That is, your photos keep their original quality without scrolling and regardless of the device used.

 You may switch between white and dark skins.
 To change the skin, simply navigate to the WordPress Customizer > Colors:

 What’s your choice?

-How you will work with the photos
+How you will create galleries

 This photography WordPress theme is powered by the Jetpack plugin – top quality plugin made by WordPress software creators.
-With its help you’ll be able to create gorgeous Masonry style portfolios and feature them under different categories.
+With its help, you’ll be able to create gorgeous Masonry-style portfolios and feature them under different categories.

 – Either connect the plugin to WordPress.com (you’ll need to create a free account), or use it in the Dev mode (doesn’t require any connection, but the list of features is limited);